 - They act like roads for vesicles and other organelles to travel along.

 - They help a cell divide into two cells.

-For your pizza cell, you can add ingredients like sausages, hot peppers, or another stick-shaped food.
+For your pizza cell, you can add ingredients like sausages, hot peppers, or other stick-shaped food.

 The amount of mitochondria a cell has depends on how much energy it needs.
 For example, muscle cells have tons of mitochondria.

 Mitochondria have an oval shape – kind of like sliced mushrooms!
-Chop extra mushrooms if your cells needs more energy.
+Chop extra mushrooms if your cell needs more energy.